Kerry Group: History

-In June 2021 Pilgrim's Pride agreed to buy Kerry Group's consumer foods meat and meals business.
-Also in June 2021, Kerry Group agreed to acquire Niacet, a global leader in preservation, for the value of €853 million.
+In June 2021, Pilgrim's Pride agreed to buy Kerry Group's consumer foods in the meat and meals business.
+In June 2021, Kerry Group also agreed to acquire Niacet for the value of €853 million.

-In July 2021, the company acquired Biosearch Life, a biotechnology company focused on providing innovative solutions for the pharmaceutical, nutraceutical and functional food sectors.
+In July 2021, the company acquired Biosearch Life, a biotechnology company focused on the pharmaceutical, nutraceutical and functional food sectors.

-In February 2022, Kerry Group announced two acquisitions: c-LEcta, a leading biotechnology innovation company, and Enmex, a Mexican based enzyme manufacturer.
+In February 2022, Kerry Group announced two acquisitions: c-LEcta, a biotechnology company, and Enmex, a Mexican-based enzyme manufacturer.

-In April 2022, Kerry Group acquired Natreon, Inc, a leading US based supplier of branded Ayurvedic botanical ingredients.
+In April 2022, Kerry Group acquired Natreon, Inc, a US based supplier of branded Ayurvedic botanical ingredients.

 In August 2022, Kerry Group acquired the B2B powdered cheese business and related assets of The Kraft Heinz Company for consideration of $107.5 million.

-In January 2023, IRCA, Advent International’s portfolio company, agreed to buy Kerry Group’s Sweet Ingredients Portfolio for €500 million.
+In January 2023, IRCA, Advent International's portfolio company, agreed to buy Kerry Group's Sweet Ingredients Portfolio for €500 million.

+In December 2023, the company acquired the lactase enzyme business of Danish companies Chr.
+Hansen and Novozymes for €150 million.

+In December 2024, 82% of eligible Kerry Co-op members approved a €1.4 billion proposal to acquire 70% of Kerry Dairy Ireland and exchange their Co-op shares for direct ownership in Kerry Group Plc.
+To fund the deal, 2.9 million Kerry Plc shares will be redeemed, raising €250 million, with the balance covered by loans linked to the share price.
+Members will have the flexibility to hold or sell their shares, while Kerry's dairy farmers will have the opportunity to purchase the remaining 30% of Kerry Dairy Ireland by 2035 for €150 million.

 Operations

 Headquartered in Tralee, County Kerry, Ireland, the Group employs over 23,000 people in its manufacturing, sales and technical centres worldwide.
-Kerry's global Technology Centre is in Naas, County Kildare at the groups' €100 million Global Technology and Innovation Centre which employs 800 people.
-Kerry supplies over 18,000 foods, food ingredients and flavour products to customers in more than 140 countries worldwide.
+Kerry's global Technology Centre is in Naas, County Kildare and employs 800 people.
+Kerry supplies over 18,000 foods, food ingredients and flavour products to customers in more than 140 countries.
 Kerry is a member of the European Flavour Association.